 - Application of the Supreme Court Family Rules

-- Child support: preparation of the Child Support Affidavit and application of the Child Support Guidelines
+- Child support: Child Support Guidelines

 - Simple calculations of child support amounts

-- The divorce order: preparation, approval by counsel
+- Divorce order: preparation, approval by counsel

 Methods of Instruction